zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/triggers.md

 ## Triggers currently in game

-Currently, the `TestMap` defines three triggers, which all have the same script attached and have the same purpose.
+Currently, the `EnemyMap1` defines three triggers, which all have the same script attached and have the same purpose.
 They are placed around the player's house in a "horseshoe" like pattern to force the player to step on one regardless of which direction they start walking in when the game starts up.
 Since all of them have the same `triggerScript` and `existenceFlag`,